 The two started their company, Nine Stories Productions in 2015, in an effort to work with visionary storytellers in all mediums.
 Marker, who previously worked on acclaimed independent films like Beasts Of No Nation, and The Kids Are Alright, describes their mission as "very much in line with the body of work that Jake has built himself as an actor, where you’re never expecting the move that he might make next, but always going after the next incredible voice."
 In fact, Gyllenhaal had actually been attached to Stronger as an actor, but when financing fell through, he and Marker decided to make it their very first project as a team, backed by Bold Films.

-True to Nine Stories' original mission, the film movingly tackles Bauman's journey towards recovery and acceptance, while paying special attention to the women who helped him get there: Erin, Bauman's girlfriend played by Tatiana Maslany, and his mother Patty, played by Miranda Richardson.
+True to Nine Stories' original mission, the film movingly tackles Bauman's journey towards recovery and acceptance, while paying special attention to the women who helped him get there: Erin, Baumann's then-girlfriend (now wife) played by Tatiana Maslany, and his mother Patti, played by Miranda Richardson.
 It's the nuances in their relationships with Bauman that often have the most powerful impact.